 Given the success of the coordinated work across organisations, InterEnerStat members saw value in continuing to meet and work together to drive the development of energy statistics and met again at the IEA offices in Paris in September 2015.
 Compared to prior meetings the focus was much wider and covered issues such as the SGDs, data originality, coordination of training and capacity building, updates to IRES, measurement issues for renewables, consistency of energy balances and energy efficiency.
 Presentations and minutes of the meeting will soon be available here.

 One important agreement at the 2015 meeting was the importance of improving data and consistency of reporting of final energy use data (and activity data) to support the development of energy efficiency indicators.
-To take this forward it was agreed to hold a focused InterEnerStat meeting on energy use data in 2016 - provisionally planned for December.
+To take this forward it was agreed to hold a focused InterEnerStat meeting on energy use data in 2016 which will take place on 13th and 14th December in Paris.

 At a time when organisations face more challenges to improve transparency and timeliness, it is our sincere hope that the InterEnerStat site will help users to better understand energy statistics and pave the way for more cooperation and harmonisation between organisations.
 In order to increase the usefulness of the site, comments and suggestions are more than welcome.